KingsleyLeung03/concert-booking-service-csharp/README.md

 - [ ] Get Seats for a Specific Date with Status Condition
 - [ ] Admin Features
 ... more will be add later.

+## Endpoints
+- `POST /Register`.
+Register a new user account.
+UserName and Password are required.
+The HTTP response message should have a status code of either 200 or 400, depending on whether the account is created.
+- `POST /TestAuth`.
+Login to a user account.
+The HTTP response message should have a status code of either 200 or 401, depends on whether the account is successfully logged in.
+... more will be add later.

+## Test
+A user is already created for testing.
+UserName: `test`
+Password: `pa55word`